selrahal/drools-template-example/README.md

 ##Requirements

 This project has a dependency on version `6.3.0.Final-redhat-5` of Drools which is provided as BxMS v6.2.
-You can download the maven repository at the [https://access.redhat.com](Red Hat Customer Portal)
+You can download the maven repository at the [Red Hat Customer Portal](https://access.redhat.com)